 Papers

-Inalienable rights and liberal-contractarian theories of justice—with applications to Rawls and Nussbaum.
+Inalienable Rights: A Litmus Test for Liberal Theories of Justice.
 Liberal-contractarian philosophies of justice see the unjust systems of slavery and autocracy in the past as being based on coercion—whereas the social order in the modern democratic market societies is based on consent and contract.
 However, the 'best' case for slavery and autocracy in the past was based on consent-based contractarian arguments.
 Hence our first task is to recover those 'forgotten' apologia for slavery and autocracy.
 To counter those consent-based arguments, the historical anti-slavery and democratic movements developed a theory of inalienable rights.
 Our second task is to recover that theory and to consider several other applications of the theory.
-Finally the theories of justice expounded by John Rawls and by Martha Nussbaum are examined from this perspective.
-Slides for a talk on this paper.
+Finally the liberal theories of justice expounded by John Rawls and by Robert Nozick are examined from this perspective.
+Click title above to get the reprint from the journal Law and Philosophy.

 Translatio versus Concessio: Retrieving the debate about contracts of alienation with an application to today's employment contract.
 Liberal thought is based on the fundamental question of consent versus coercion.
 The autocracies and slavery systems of the past were based on coercion whereas today's democracy in the political sphere and employment system in the economy are based on consent.
 This paper retrieves an almost forgotten contractarian tradition, dating from at least the Middle Ages, that based political autocracy and economic slavery on explicit or implicit voluntary contracts.
 Hence the democratic and antislavery movements had to hammer out arguments not simply in favor of consent and against coercion, but arguments based on the distinction between contracts to alienate (translatio) sovereignty versus contracts to only delegate (concessio) self-governance rights.
 They argued that the alienation contracts were in a certain sense inherently invalid so that those basic rights were inalienable even with consent.
 These inalienable rights arguments from the democratic and antislavery movements are also retrieved, arguments that liberal thought neglects when the basic question is simplistically posed as consent versus coercion.
-Finally, it is noted that the basic inalienable rights argument—that a de facto person cannot fit the de jure role of a thing even with consent—applies equally well to the employment contract which can be seen collectively as a contract for the employees to alienate management rights over their work to the employer or individually as the contract to rent oneself to the employer for limited periods rather than to sell oneself as in the self-enslavement contract.
+Finally, it is noted that the basic inalienable rights argument?hat a de facto person cannot fit the de jure role of a thing even with consent?pplies equally well to the employment contract which can be seen collectively as a contract for the employees to alienate management rights over their work to the employer or individually as the contract to rent oneself to the employer for limited periods rather than to sell oneself as in the self-enslavement contract.
 In conclusion, the paper considers various paths to get from the employment relation in a firm to a democratic firm where the members are the people working in the firm.
 This is a reprint from Politics & Society (Sept.
 2005).
 (Click on title to open memo or paper.)
 See slides for a talk on this paper.

 The Market Mechanism of Appropriation.
 A theory of property needs to give an account of the whole life-cycle of a property right: how it is initiated, transferred, and terminated.
 Economics has focused on the transfers in the market and has almost completely neglected the question of the initiation and termination of property in normal production and consumption.
 Yet the market also provides a laissez-faire mechanism: when the legal authorities do not intervene ("let it be"), then the initial right is, in effect, assigned to the first seller and the terminal liability to the last buyer.
 But does this mechanism satisfy the juridical principle of responsibility: assign de jure responsibility in accordance with de facto responsibility?
 The fundamental theorem states that if all transfers are covered by voluntary contracts and all contracts are fulfilled, then the laissez-faire mechanism satisfies the responsibility principle.